-The complex association between moderate alcohol consumption and breast cancerOctober 23rd, 2012 in Addiction /
+The complex association between moderate alcohol consumption and breast cancerOctober 23, 2012 in Medicine & Health / Addiction

 An excellent review article from two scientists at the National Institute on Alcohol Abuse and Alcoholism in the USA to be published in Alcohol Clin Exp Res 2012, describes the epidemiologic and basic scientific evidence linking alcohol consumption to the risk of breast cancer.

 The authors point out deficiencies in the epidemiologic data, especially that the pattern of drinking (regular moderate versus binge drinking) has generally not been taken into consideration, important given that binge drinking is associated with much higher blood alcohol concentrations and acetaldehyde accumulation.
 Further, epidemiologic studies usually provide data for only a short period of time, while the development of cancer may relate to exposures over many decades.
 The authors also comment upon the effect that under-reporting of alcohol by study participants could exaggerate effects on cancer risk from light drinking.
 They discuss two hypotheses that could relate alcohol to breast cancer risk: alcohol as a breast tumour promoter, and alcohol as a weak cumulative breast carcinogen, and present evidence from epidemiology and basic science that would relate to each hypothesis.